Nap Transition Series: 2 to 1 Transition

 While all of the nap transitions can bring unique challenges, the 2 to 1 nap transition is often rough because we’re nearly doubling our child’s awake windows.
 For some children, this transition is forced upon them, like if they’re starting daycare and will be on one nap, and for others, they gradually transition into a 1-nap schedule.

-If your child’s daycare requires them to be on a 1-nap schedule, head over to
+If your child’s daycare requires them to be on a 1-nap schedule, head over to this blog

 for a few tips on managing your child’s sleep.